epsrc-abcd/abcd-website/cocopops/README.md

 design and implement a message-oriented middleware where distributed services can be dynamically composed, and their communications monitored so to guarantee safe interactions.

+### Phil Wadler.
+Propositions as Sessions: An Open Question